triad.jpg (3816 bytes)

 I grant you, bad-market marketing may not produce the same level of return (ROI) as good-market marketing, after all the market is in a slump, but when the market picks up, you will be one of the products your future customers think of first.
 And, while you may have dug into your pockets to keep your name in front of your customer base during the bad times, your recovery will be many times faster than your competitors who stood on the sidelines waiting for the ‘bulls’ to return.

-So, what kind of marketing plan
+So, what kind of marketing plan makes sense in a bad-market?

-First, concentrate on your current customer base.
+irst, concentrate on your current customer base.
 "Make sure you dance with those that brung you."
 I have said many times, "Your customer database is gold".
 Use it.
 Make sure you communicate with you current customers on a regular basis.
 Make them special offers, keep them in the fold, and make sure they know you appreciate their business and want to keep them as customers.
 You can do this through emails, mailings, and phone calls.
 All these activities are less expensive than bringing in new customers.

 Second, focus your marketing on those potential customers in your database who are qualified leads, and have not yet purchased.
 Again, this database is gold.
 If you haven’t kept a good database of leads, start one today.
 It will become gold in the future.